visulate/visulate-for-oracle/docs/pages/database-registration.md

 {"mptest":"35.232.143.223:51521/XEPDB1"}
 ```

-The registed connections should also appear in the database dropdown in the UI.
+The registered connections should also appear in the database dropdown in the UI.

 Follow the steps in the  [troubleshooting guide](/pages/troubleshooting.html) if some or all of your database connections are missing